 Creator Fee Rights

 When a token graduates, its liquidity is locked forever — but the trading fees that liquidity earns are not.
 They’re split between the token’s creator and the protocol, and the creator’s share is a transferable right.
+The split itself depends on which venue the token graduated to.

 The split

-| Token creator (fee-rights holder) | 70% |
+| Venue | Token creator (fee-rights holder) | Protocol treasury |

-| Protocol treasury | 30% |
+| Thor DEX | 70% | 30% |

 Claiming fees